Publishing and research ethics as wicked problems: new thinking and new approaches to making research more accountable and transparent

 Powered by a global need for more social relevance, scientific quality, integrity and efficiency of research, funding agencies are among and with significant others actively thinking about their contribution to increase value and reduce waste in research.
 This is based on their unique role as commissioner and funder of research.
 The joint responsibility is to advance the professional practice of research funding in order to advance knowledge with impact for science and society.

 In this session a selected overview will be given of promising Responsible Research Funding Practices (RRFP) by several national public funding agencies from different leading countries.
 These include for instance open access, data management and replication.
+Also the RRFP will be critically reviewed.
 How are or should the changing requirements for researchers (be) reflected in the working processes and procedures of funding agencies?
 How are or should public demands of transparency and accountability (be) reflected on both levels?

 Participants will be encouraged to give feedback on demonstrated 'work in progress' and come up with proposals for the global ‘Research on Research’ agenda.